tyleha/beneathdata/content/1 - Howto Build Pelican.md

 ![]()

 ## What is Pelican?
-Pelican is a static-site generation tool that abstracts a massive amount of the HTML/CSS generation for you, and lets you write your post in Markdown or RST or whatever markup your little heart desires.
+Pelican is a static-site generation tool that abstracts a massive amount of the HTML/CSS generation for you, and lets you write your post in Markdown or reST or whatever markup your little heart desires.
 It has a rich community offering dozens of cool plugins and custom-built themes, all simple to edit to your tastes, right down to the raw HTML, CSS, and JS.
+[If you've heard of Jekyll before, it's that, but written in Python.]

-To top it all off, because Pelican creates static sites, you can host your website for _absolutely free_ on Github Pages or for pennies a month on Amazon S3 (more on that later).
+To top it all off, because Pelican creates static sites, you can host your website for *__absolutely free__* on Github Pages or for pennies a month on Amazon S3 (more on that later).
 No server maintenance, no hosting fees, no fuss.

 For an occasional perfectionist like me, Pelican was a godsend.
-I quickly was able to get a good-looking, mobile-ready site up and running and, of course, add _content_.
+I quickly was able to get a good-looking, mobile-ready site up and running and, of course, add _content_ with ease.
 If you too are interested in building your own custom website (for free!), then follow along.
 Feel free to post questions in the comments.

 ## Setting up your environment

 First off, Pelican is well documented.
 Read the docs [here](http://docs.getpelican.com/en/latest/quickstart.html) - they are great.

 Things you'll need to run Pelican

 * Python
 * Pelican
 * Markdown (if that's your thing)